andreeaiosip/what-a-track/README.md

 * AdobeXD
 * PhotoPad Photo editor
 * Boostnote
+* Postman
 ***
 ### TESTING
+Please see [HERE](/testing/testing.md) documentation made on testing, saved as a separate file.

 ***
 ### Deployment
 This project was developed using the Visual Studio Code, committed to git and pushed to GitHub using GitHub Desktop.

-To deploy What a Track to GitHub Pages from its GitHub repository, the following steps were taken:
+To deploy [What a Track](https://andreeaiosip.github.io/what-a-track/) to GitHub Pages from its GitHub repository, the following steps were taken:
+1. Log into GitHub.
+2. Go to my GitHub account [andreeaiosip](https://github.com/andreeaiosip)
+3. From the list of repositories on the screen, select **[what-a-track](https://github.com/andreeaiosip/what-a-track)**.
+4. From the menu items near the top of the page, select **Settings**.
+5. Scroll down to the **GitHub Pages** section.
+6. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**
+7. On selecting Master Branch the page is automatically refreshed, [what-a-track](https://github.com/andreeaiosip/what-a-track) is now deployed.
+8. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.

 ##### How to run this project locally: